intershop/intershop-pwa/docs/concepts/deployment-scenarios.md

 ## Simple Browser-Side Rendering

-> :warning: This is suitable for Demo Servers to have a fast build chain.
+> :warning: This is suitable for demo servers to have a fast build chain.
 We do not recommend this setup for production use.

 The application is built completely with Angular CLI: